neurospin-projects/2022_cambroise_interpret_multivae/README.md

 respectively.
 By default, `joint_elbo` is selected.

-Perform the proposed Digital Avatars Aanalysis (DAA) on EUAIMS by running the following commands in a shell:
+Perform the proposed Digital Avatars Aanalysis (DAA) on HBN by running the following commands in a shell:

 ```